Most TSM frustration comes from trying to automate everything too early.

 - Using complex price formulas too early.

 DBMarketis fine to start.
-Save the custom string for after you understand why you’d want it.
+Save the custom string for after you understand why you’d want it. - Setting post cap too high too early.
+Starting at 2 per item keeps losses small while you learn the market’s actual behavior.
+Scale up only after you’ve seen consistent sales.

 Learning Sources #